Historia Mundum

 The French Revolution, alongside the Industrial Revolution, is one of the two most important revolutions in the 18th century.
 It started because the bourgeoisie wanted more political representation, to the detriment of the clergy and the nobility, which wanted to preserve their privileges.
 Following the storming of the Bastille, the Revolution took a more popular vein, even though the first revolutionary government was moderate.
 The Reign of Terror made those opposed to the movement shiver — both within France and outside it —, and the absolutist monarchies of Europe tried to quell the French, to no avail.
 Girondins reacted to Jacobin excesses in the National Directory, but the weakness of the government paved the way for the rise of Napoleon Bonaparte to power.

-The Napoleonic Era would keep certain experiences inaugurated by the French Revolution, but not all of them.
-Napoleon would also last many more years in power, only to be defeated in 1815 by the absolutist powers.
-However, the spirit of the French Revolution would live on indefinitely, influencing many other revolts over the whole world.
-That is the legacy that it left behind.
+The Napoleonic Era preserved some experiences inaugurated by the French Revolution, but not all of them.
+Napoleon remained in power for many more years before being defeated in 1815 by the absolutist powers.
+The spirit of the French Revolution continued to influence revolts across the world.
+That was the legacy it left behind.

 Comments